Indigenous Peoples' Rights

 “FSC has brought Indigenous rights and titles to the forefront of forestry practice.”

-Valérie Courtois, Director at the Indigenous Leadership Initiative, member of the Innu community of Mashteuiatsh and Registered Forest Professional (RFP)
+Valérie Courtois, Director at the Indigenous Leadership Initiative, member of the Executive Director at Indigenous Leadership Initiative, member of the Innu community of Mashteuiatsh, Registered Professional Forester (RPF)

 Peggy Smith